kitzy/dns/CLOUDFLARE_PROXY.md

 ## TTL Behavior

 When `proxied: true`:
-- The TTL value in your configuration is **ignored**
+- The TTL value in your YAML configuration is **automatically overridden to 1**
+- This is required by Cloudflare's API for proxied records
+- You can specify any TTL value in your YAML file (e.g., 300), but Terraform will automatically use 1 when applying
-- Cloudflare controls the TTL (typically 300 seconds)
+- Cloudflare controls the actual caching behavior regardless of the TTL value
-- This is automatic and cannot be changed
+- This override happens transparently - no need to update your zone files

 When `proxied: false`:
-- The TTL value you specify is used
+- The TTL value you specify is used exactly as written
 - Standard DNS TTL behavior applies
+- Values typically range from 60 (1 minute) to 86400 (24 hours)

+### Why TTL is 1 for Proxied Records

+Cloudflare requires TTL to be set to 1 for proxied records because:
+1. The actual IP address returned is Cloudflare's proxy IP, not your origin
+2. Cloudflare handles caching and TTL internally
+3. This allows Cloudflare to quickly update which proxy IPs are used
+4. It doesn't affect actual caching behavior (Cloudflare manages this separately)

+**Example:** You can keep your YAML files consistent with `ttl: 300` for all records.
+When a record has `proxied: true`, Terraform automatically uses `ttl: 1` when creating the record in Cloudflare.

 ## Migration Strategy